elitaldev/bergamot-caffe/README copy.md

 Please find my Kanban Board with my user stories [here](https://github.com/users/jyotiyadav2508/projects/3/views/1).

-## Epics and User Stories

-Following Epics were created which were further developed into 19 User Stories.

-### Epic 1- Website UI
-Epic Goals for User-
-* An intuitive User Interface with easy to navigate throughout the website
-* Easily see the purpose of the site from the landing page
-* View a list of destinations and blog posts
-* Search bar for quick and easy access to required information

 #### Related User Stories:
 * As a site user I can easily see the purpose of the site from the landing page so that I can see if the site is relevant to my needs.
-* As a site user I can view a list of destinations so that I can see a list of posts relating to my specific interest.
+* As a site user I can view a list of destinations which can take me to the diffrent pages.
-* As a site user I can view a paginated list of posts so that easily select a post to view.
+* As a site user I can view a diffrent type of food and drink to order.
-* As a site user I can click on a post so that I can read the full article.
+* As a site user I can click on submitting my order to going back to the home page.
-* As a site user I can use a search bar to search for a specific place so that I have quick and easy access to the information I need.
+* As a site user I can use a search bar to search for a specific food, drink, dessert i am looking for.

-### Epic 2- Registration and Account Management
-Epic Goals-
-* Easy registration of an account
-* Easy Sign Up, Sign in and Sign Out
-* Upon signing in, the user should be able to like, comment on a blog post
-* Easy access to Create, Read, Update and Delete (CRUD) features upon signing in
-* Visibility of personalized blog posts and comments

 #### Related User Stories:
-* As a site user, I can register an account so that I can comment and like.
+* As a site user, I can register and submit my order.
 * As a registered user, I can login and logout of the site so that I can access my content.
-* As a site user, I can view the number of likes on each post so that I can see which is the most popular or viral.
+* As a site user, I can view my order history and total amount of products.
-* As a site user, I can view comments on an individual post so that I can read the conversation.
-* As a registered user, I can create a post of tourist place so that I can share it with other.
+* As a site user, I can pay with my own paypal account.

-### Epic 3- Blog Post Management
-Epic Goals-
-* Create/ Update / Read / Delete blog posts.
-* View their created blog posts
-* Approve and publish a post

-#### Related User Stories:
-* As a site admin, I can create draft posts so that I can finish writing the content later.
-* As a site admin/author, I can create, read, update and delete posts to manage the blog content.
-* As a site admin, I can delete any comment so that I can filter out objectionable comments.
-* As a author, I can access all my blog posts easily in one place so that I can easily track my activity on the site.

-### Epic 4- Comments and Like Management
-Epic Goals-
-* Add /Delete and View Comments on a post
-* Like / Unlike a post

-#### Related User Stories:
-* As a logged-in user I can leave comments on a post so that I can be involved in the conversation.
-* As a logged-in user I can edit/delete my comments so that I can update/delete my post opinion.
-* As a logged-in user I can like or unlike a post so that I can interact with the content.

 ## Tasks